On Temporal Graph Exploration: Restricted Underlying Graphs

-The path $P$ is always present.
-We divide the time into {\em rounds}, the first round consists of the first $n/2$ steps, etc. For the first round, the graph additionally contains the horizontal edges of all columns.
+Consider the following temporal realization of $G$: The path $P$ is always present.
+We divide the time into {\em rounds}, each consisting of $n/2$ time steps.
+The first round consists of the first $n/2$ time steps, etc. For the first round, the graph additionally contains the horizontal edges of all columns.
 For the next round, the horizontal edges of column $n/8$ are replaced by the cross edges.
 For the next round, the horizontal edges of columns $n/16$ and $3n/16$ are replaced by the cross edges.
 Following the same pattern of replacements (each time the horizontal edges of the middle column in each stretch of horizontal edges are replaced by the cross edges), this is repeated for $O(\log n)$ rounds.

-Observe that with $n/2$ steps, any agent can explore either the vertices in $V_0$ connected to $t_0$ or those connected to $b_0$.
-Furthermore, no matter which of the two sets of vertices the algorithm visits, in the next $n/2$ steps half of the unvisited vertices will be connected to $t_0$ and half to $b_0$.
-Thus, for all start positions of an agent, it requires $\Omega(\log n)$ rounds until all vertices are visited.